eneskelestemur/healer/README.md

 ### Building Block Setup

-HEALER uses commercial building block databases from **Enamine**, which are freely available:
+HEALER needs a pre-processed building block database.
+You can use your own library of building blocks or use commercial building block databases from **Enamine**, which are freely available:

 1. **Download building blocks** from [Enamine Building Blocks Catalog](https://enamine.net/building-blocks/building-blocks-catalog)
    - Download the SDF files for your desired catalog (US Stock, EU Stock, or Global Stock)